soundpress/RulesOfNYC/docs/c43/index.rst

 (c) Reuse of former amusement park lands for amusement or recreational purposes;

-(d) Any renewal, reissuance, extension, amendment of an existing concession or issuance of a new concession which continues a currently existing use or which permits a use which existed lawfully on the property at any point in the preceding two years, whether operated by a private or public entity, provided that any extension or amendment or the cumulative effect of any amendments or extensions made over any five year period does not include modifications which when added to the existing concession, cause any threshold of § 7-02 to be exceeded and increase the size of an existing concession by ten percent or more;
+(d) Any renewal, reissuance, extension, amendment of an existing concession or issuance of a new concession which continues a currently existing use or which permits a use which existed lawfully on the property at any point in the preceding two years, whether operated by a private or public entity, provided that any extension or amendment or the cumulative effect of any amendments or extensions made over any five year period does not include modifications which when added to the existing concession, cause any threshold of 62 RCNY § 7-02 to be exceeded and increase the size of an existing concession by ten percent or more;

 (e) A concession for which authorization to use a different procedure was granted or obtained, or which is operated under an agreement executed, prior to the effective date of this major concession rule;